 #5.
 Initiative: Issuance of liens for delinquent City fees.
 ORDINANCE NO. 2014-24 Was this non-tax initiative a part of your original plan application x□ or a plan amendment □?
 Has the ordinance(s) needed to implement this initiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
-December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
-N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-The City of Martinsburg has implemented new procedures for issuing lien.
-These new procedures have proven to be more cost effective and have obtaining liens.
-LESSONS LEARNED - In the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other minutes with the space below, please provide a brief narrative hiduring in the space below, please provide a brief narrative hiduring in the space below, please provide a brief narrative hiduring in the space below.
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) N/A • SUCCESSES - In the space below, please provide a brief narrative which h through the implementation of this initiative and any metrics used to track The City of Martinsburg has implemented new procedures for issuing lie These new procedures have proven to be more cost effective and have obtaining liens.
+LESSONS LEARNED - In the space below, please provide a brief narrative haduring implementation of this revenue initiative that would benefit other named to the n

 #6.
-Initiative: Implement a Municipal Sales Tax ORDINANCE NO. 2014-25 Was this tax initiative a part of your original plan application $\mathbf{x} \square$ or a plan amendment 🗆 or N/A 🗆 Has the ordinance(s) needed to implement this in nitiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
-Decem ber 18, 2014 If no, please describe challenges faced in enactin g the related ordinance(s) N/A REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-Sales Tax (July, 2018 - June, 2019) \$4,471,140 Less B&O Tax Reduction - (312,457) NET REVENUE GAIN \$4,158,695 EXPENDITURES: (July, 2018 - June, 2019) Police/Municipal Court Facility Project Funding \$6,610,040 General Fund O&M - \$1,800,000 (Lost B&O Taxes, Staffing needs, Economic Development Department, Stormwater Departments, etc.) Health Insurance Trust (OPEB) Funding \$ 200,000 Retirement Funding (Police/Fire Pension) \$ 500,000 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
-Presently, Sales Tax Revenue is being placed in a Special Revenue Fund (Sales Tax Fund).
-Use of these funds have been programmed by City Council for capital improvements, operating budget, City services, debt reduction, etc. Police/Municipal Court Facility Project Funding - Total Project Cost - \$13.5M The City was able to reduce B&O Tax (Retail 10%; Wholesale - 10% and eliminate Amusement Tax).
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-N/A
+Initiative: Implement a Municipal Sales Tax ORDINANCE A IO.
+2014-25 Was this tax initiative a part of your original p lan application x□ or a plan amendment  or N/A 🗆 Has the ordinance(s) needed to implement the is initiative been enacted? x□ Yes □ I No If yes, when was the ordinance enacted?
+Dec ember 18, 2014 If no, please describe challenges faced in enaction cting the related ordinance(s N/A REVENUES - In the space below, please provid categories realized; revenue amounts and revused to track performance.
+Sales Tax (July, 2020 - June, 2021) Less B&O Tax Reduction \$5,883,737 - (344,285) NET REVENUE GAIN \$5,539,452 EXPENDITURES: (July, 2020 - June, 2021) Police/Municipal Court Facility Project Fundi General Fund O&M - Budgeted = \$2,450,000 (Lost B&O Taxes, Staffing needs, Economic C Resource Department, New Police/Municipal Health Insurance Trust (OPEB) Funding Retirement Funding (Police/Fire Pension) (Actual = \$0 - Due to Cares Development Department, S SUCCESSES - In the space below, please programming, etc. realized through the imple track performance. .5 Presently, Sales Tax Revenue is being placed funds has been programmed by City Counci debt reduction, etc. • Police/Municipal Court Facility Project Fundi ing - Total Project Cost - \$13 .5M (Completed) City Hall Renovation Project Funding - Total Project Cost - \$8.5M (Appro ved) i.
+The City was able to reduce B&O Tax (Retail 10%; Wholesale - 10% and 6 eliminate Amuse ment Tax).
+LESSONS LEARNED - In the space below, please implementation of this revenue initiative that N/A s learned during